Becoming You With Julie

 • ¼ cup lemon juice, freshly squeezed

-• 2-3 tablespoons maple syrup, adjust to taste
+• 2-3 tablespoons maple syrup, adjust to taste, see Notes for substitutions

 • Optional toppings: Extra sliced strawberries and lemon slices, and/or fresh mint leaves.